aws-samples/karpenter-blueprints/blueprints/custom-ami/README.md

 Here's the important configuration block within the spec of an [`EC2NodeClass`](https://karpenter.sh/preview/concepts/nodeclasses/#specamiselectorterms): **spec.amiSelectorTerms**

 `spec.amiSelectorTerms` are used to configure custom AMIs for Karpenter to use, where the AMIs are discovered through ids, owners, name, and tags.
-This field is optional, and Karpenter will use the latest **EKS-optimized AMIs** for the `AMIFamily` if no `amiSelectorTerms` are specified.
+AMI Selector Terms are **required**.
+If you were previously not specifying the AMIFamily field, having Karpenter default the AMIFamily to AL2, you will now have to specify AL2 explicitly.

+If amiSelectorTerms match more than one AMI, Karpenter will automatically determine which AMI best fits the workloads on the launched worker node under the following constraints:

 To select an AMI by name, use the `name` field in the selector term.
 To select an AMI by id, use the `id` field in the selector term.
 To ensure that AMIs are owned by the expected owner, use the `owner` field - you can use a combination of account aliases (e.g. self amazon, your-aws-account-name) and account IDs.
 If this is not set, it defaults to `self,amazon`.

 > **Tip**
 > AMIs may be specified by any AWS tag, including Name.
 Selecting by tag